Waterboarding: Before and during the 2016 presidential election

 In 2015, various Republican presidential candidates indicated their willingness to bring back waterboarding as an interrogation technique.
 Donald Trump (the eventual winner of the election) stated he believed in the effectiveness of the technique.
 Trump also stated that it is a "minimal" form of torture, and that it was necessary.
 Ben Carson had not ruled out approving its use, nor did Jeb Bush.
 Carly Fiorina endorsed its use, as did Rick Perry and Rick Santorum.

 In June 2015, in response to a critical assessment of China in the U.S. State Department's annual human rights report, China noted that the U.S., among other alleged human rights abuses, had engaged in torture of terrorism suspects by waterboarding.

 Islamic State of Iraq and Syria

 In October 2014, John Cantlie reported that ISIS had waterboarded prisoners, "Some of us who tried to escape were waterboarded by our captors, as Muslim prisoners are waterboarded by their American captors."

 China

-Waterboarding is reported to be among the forms of torture used as part of the indoctrination process at the Xinjiang re-education camps.
+Waterboarding is reported to be among the forms of torture used as part of the indoctrination process at the Xinjiang internment camps.